 In general, workers’ compensation does not pay for attorneys’ fees.
 However, the judge assigned to your case may require the insurer to pay for some of your expenses if your benefits were not paid within a statutory time frame.

-It is also possible to recover attorneys’ fees if there is evidence that proves the insurance company denied your claim without reasonable legal grounds.
-These cases are more complex, which means that you should seek the advice of a workers’ compensation attorney if you believe that this happened to you during the workers’ comp claims process.
+You should discuss with a workers’ compensation lawyer in Atlanta, GA, the possibility of recovering attorneys’ fees if there is evidence proving that the insurance company denied your claim without reasonable legal grounds.
+These cases are more complex, which means that you should seek the advice of a workers’ compensation attorney if you believe that this happened to you during the workers’ compensationclaims process.

 How Workers’ Compensation Lawyers Charge for Legal Costs